 Create a talking video from text, voice, and image

-Generate lip-synced video with audio
+Generate lip-synced talking head video from audio

 Generate a long video from an image with effects